-It’s no surprise to any professional in charge of leading a plan from ideation through to execution that about 70% of failed strategies don’t stem from a bad plan, but from bad execution (Fortune).
+It’s no surprise to any professional in charge of leading a plan from ideation through to execution that about 70% of failed strategies don’t stem from a bad plan but from bad execution (Fortune).
 And – only 10% of well-formed strategies are effectively executed (Forbes).

 And guess what?
 It doesn’t mean you’re doing a bad job.

 As the champion of your strategic or operational plans, you’re in a uniquely challenging position in your organization.
-You’re tasked with leading two groups: the people determining direction and the people executing the work.
+You’re tasked with leading two groups: the people determining the direction and the people executing the work.

 The concept of accomplishing an organizational strategy seems like a constant uphill battle.
 However, learning to harness the power of your role can immediately increase success.
 But before leveraging the position, it’s important to understand the key roles.